Oral skills: Clarity in speaking

 Clarity in speaking is achieved by utilising oral skills.
 Oral skills strengthen a speakers ability to produce clear and crisp sounds.
 Using a variety of different oral skills the tonal modulation and articulation of voice.
 These oral skills include speaking in a moderate pace to produce intelligible speech that can be understood word for word.
 Having a clear pronunciation of words enhances the diction of speech.

 Articulation

 The human mouth utilises the lips, tongue and jaws for articulation.
 The articulation of vowels and phrases produces clear speech that is intelligible.
 The resonance of speech is produced by the pharynx and some sinuses of the cranium.
-These sinuses contain air-filled cavities that are lined with mucus membranes.
+These sinuses contain air-filled cavities that are lined with mucous membranes.
 Any blockage of theses cavities such as a cold, blocked nose or a sore throat can affect the quality of speech as not enough air is being released from these cavities.
 The volume of sound is determined by the intensity of the airflow.
 A greater force of airflow produces a louder sound as there are more vibrations.
 A louder voice can improve the intelligibility of speech when speaking to a larger audience.
 Speakers alter their articulation and their volume when speaking in different environments in order for others to understand them.